 Allergen Awareness: Pediatric dietitians can provide a food allergy list and guide you on recognizing allergy signs in your baby.

-Balancing Nutrition: Ensure your baby’s diet covers all nutritional bases, especially important for babies with food sensitivities or atopic dermatitis.
+Balancing Nutrition: Ensure your baby’s diet covers all nutritional bases like protein, fats, carbohydrates, vitamins, minerals, and continued use of breastmilk and/or formula.
+This is especially important for babies with food sensitivities or atopic dermatitis.

 Conclusion: